We include products we think are useful. If you buy through the links on this page, we may receive a commission.

 What should be valued

 The most useful thing to read on the packaging isn't focusing on the NRV percentage or the highest number on the label.
-What's important is understanding whether you're looking at a maintenance dose, an intermediate formula, or a high concentration, and whether the format truly fits into your routine.
+What's important is understanding whether you're dealing with a low, medium, or high dose and whether the format truly fits into your routine.

 This text is for informational purposes only and does not replace medical advice.
 Always consult the official product packaging and follow the instructions of your doctor or pharmacist.